Reetus/ClassicAssist/README.md

 ## Compatibility

 ClassicAssist uses [WPF](https://en.wikipedia.org/wiki/Windows_Presentation_Foundation) as the UI framework which is only compatible with Windows.

+## Linux / MacOS

+There has been some effort to port ClassicAssist to Avalonia, but this requires more development effort, if you are a developer and want to contribute, please see [ClassicAssist.Avalonia](https://github.com/Reetus/ClassicAssist.Avalonia)

+## Community

+Join our discord channel on the official ClassicUO discord server [here](https://discord.gg/DKgfjMqH)

 ## Issues / Feature Requests